-A middle ear infection, also called otitis, occurs when the area behind the eardrum becomes inflamed as a result of a bacteria or virus.
+A middle ear infection, also called otitis media, occurs when a virus or bacteria cause the area behind the eardrum to become inflamed.
 The condition is most common in children.
-According to the Lucile Packard Children’s Hospital at Stanford, middle ear infections occur in 80 percent of children by the time they reach age 3 (LPCH).
+According to the Lucile Packard Children’s Hospital at Stanford, middle ear infections occur in 80 percent of children by the time they reach age 3.

 Most middle ear infections occur during the winter and early spring.
-Often, middle ear infections go away without any need for medication.
-However, if pain persists or if you have a fever, you should seek medical treatment.
+Often, middle ear infections go away without any medication.
+However, you should seek medical treatment if pain persists or you have a fever.

-This type of ear infection comes on quickly and is accompanied by swelling and redness in the ear.
-Fever, ear pain, and hearing impairment often occur as a result of fluid and/or mucous that is trapped in the middle ear.
+This type of ear infection comes on quickly and is accompanied by swelling and redness in the ear behind and around the ear drum.
+Fever, ear pain, and hearing impairment often occur as a result of trapped fluid and/or mucous in the middle ear.

-After an initial infection has gone away, sometimes mucus and fluid will continue to build up in the middle ear.
-This can cause the feeling of the ear being “full” and affect your ability to hear clearly.
+After an infection goes away, sometimes mucous and fluid will continue to build up in the middle ear.
+This can cause the feeling of the ear being "full" and affect your ability to hear clearly.

 There are a variety of symptoms associated with middle ear infections.
 Some of the most common are:

-Your pediatrician will first want to make sure they have your child’s medical history.
-Next, they will do a physical examination.
-During the exam, your doctor will look at the outer ear and eardrum using a lighted instrument called an otoscope to check for signs of redness, swelling, pus, and fluid.
+Your doctor will make sure they have your child’s medical history and will do a physical examination.
+During the exam, your doctor will look at the outer ear and eardrum using a lighted instrument called an otoscope to check for redness, swelling, pus, and fluid.

-Your doctor might also conduct a test called tympanometry to determine whether the middle ear is operating properly.
+Your doctor might also conduct a test called tympanometry to determine whether the middle ear is working properly.
 For this test, a device is put inside your ear canal, changing the pressure and making the eardrum vibrate.
-These changes are measured and recorded on a graph, which is interpreted by your doctor.
+The test measures changes in vibration and records them on a graph.
+Your doctor will interpret the results.

-There are a number of approaches to treating middle ear infections.
-Treatment will be based on your child’s age, health, and medical history.
-Doctors will also take into consideration the following:
+There are a number of ways to treat middle ear infections.
+Your doctor will base treatment on your child’s age, health, and medical history.
+Doctors will also consider the following:

 Depending on the severity of the infection, your doctor may tell you that the best option is to treat the pain and wait to see if symptoms go away.
-Ibuprofen or another fever and pain reducer is a common treatment to deal with the pain.
+Ibuprofen or another fever and pain reducer is a common treatment.